innocent6666/cse15l-lab-reports/lab1.md

 Congratulations!
 Now you have successfully connected to a computer in CSE Department.
-From now on, whatever commands you typed in will run on the computers at the basement of CSE building.
+From now on, whatever commands you type in will run on the computers at the basement of CSE building.
 It's the time to try out some commands to see what you will get.
 For Example:
 *cd ~
 *pwd
 *ls